pmlmodelling/nctoolkit/docs/source/installing.rst

 System dependencies
 ---------------------
 There are two main system dependencies: `Climate Data Operators<https://code.mpimet.mpg.de/projects/cdo/wiki>`__, and `NCO <http://nco.sourceforge.net/>`__.
 The easiest way to install them is using conda.
-This method will also ensure that the hdf5 libraries are threadsafe, which can lead to computational improvements using CDO.
+This method will also ensure that the hdf5 libraries are threadsafe, which can lead to computational improvements using CDO:

     $ conda install -c conda-forge cdo